narendravs/hotelmgmt/README.md

        npm start

-4. Techstack used for this api's are
+4. Techstack used for this application to develop are

     React